diegomics/VGP_Asian_elephant/extras/README.md

 :construction: Under construction! :construction:

 ## Runnning the annotation and masking of repeats that are present in the genome:
-* Edit `repeat_variables.cnf` file with the respective paths, values and parameters.
+1) Set singularity container.
 ```bash
 bash install_repeat_dependencies.sh
 ```
-* Edit `repeat_variables.cnf` file with the respective paths, values and parameters.
+2) Edit `repeat_variables.cnf` file with the respective paths, values and parameters.
-1) Run QC and filtering on Illumina NovaSeq paired-end _fastq_ files
+3) Run the pipeline.
 ```bash
 bash 01.ReSeq_QC.Trim.sh
 ```